 All of our college campuses are accredited and participate in various federal student aid programs.
 During the admissions interview, your admissions representative will arrange for you to meet with an associate from our financial aid office.
 This associate will explain the various types of federal aid for which you may qualify.
 The difference between college grant and loan programs will be explained so you can make a final decision regarding the creation of a financial aid package that best meets your needs.
 The associate will prepare an estimated award letter to help explain how your financial aid package will help cover the cost of tuition, books, and fees.
 Financial aid is available to those who qualify and our financial aid office is dedicated to the following goals.

-- Helping to remove the financial barrier for those students who are unable to pay.
+- Helping to remove the financial barrier for those college students who are unable to pay.

 - Easing the financial burden for those who are more able to pay, but still are in need of financial assistance.

 - Striving to realize the goal of equality of educational opportunity.

 - Providing a consistent method for measuring the ability of families to pay for educational costs.

 - Providing all college students the opportunity to apply for aid for which they may qualify.